sebasbaumh/mapbox-vector-tile-java/README.md

 The version reflects the year of the release, e.g. `22.0.0` is a version released in 2022.

 The API differs a bit from [mapbox-vector-tile-java](https://github.com/wdtinc/mapbox-vector-tile-java) with the main point being a different namespace (`io.github.sebasbaumh.mapbox.vectortile`) as publishing a project to Maven Central requires to own that namespace.
+There are also some changes in the class structure, so make sure check your existing code for errors or deprecation warnings.

 ---
 *The following content is based on the original code in [mapbox-vector-tile-java](https://github.com/wdtinc/mapbox-vector-tile-java) and may not be fully up to date.
 It will be reworked step by step.*